 IMPORTANT: This packet includes information that will help you and your little one recover as best as possible.
 Please understand that sucking correctly and consistently after the procedure takes time.
 Improvements with feedings are usually gradual and may take anywhere from 2-4 weeks.
-In most cases, frenectomy alone will not fix all of the feeding problems and additional therapies may be needed.
-Therefore, it is critical to work with an IBCLC who has extra training in suck dysfunction in order to achieve an optimal end goal.
-Outcomes may vary from baby to baby.
+In some cases, babies may never change their suck pattern by frenectomy alone and thus require additional therapies.
+Therefore, it is critical to work with an IBCLC who has extra training in suck dysfunction in order to attain an optimal end goal.
+Each baby is different and outcomes may vary.